Friday, March 24, 2023

 The study- conducted by the University of Plymouth has shown that traditional pastoralist communities – such as the Maasai in East Africa- are richly mindful that environmental change and intensive gazing are markedly affecting the assets they depend on for survival.

 In this study, scientists have highlighted many and varied challenges associated with soil erosion.
-By understanding issues in the communities, they proposed an environmentally and socially sustainable solution that could be adapted in similar communities across the world.
+By understanding issues in the communities, they proposed an environmentally and socially sustainable solution that could be adopted in similar communities across the world.

-It also involved a collaboration with photojournalist Carey Marks, facilitated by Plymouth’s Sustainable Earth Institute as part of its Creative Associates programme, to develop photographic documentation of the research project in action, whiteboard animation, and a soil erosion game.
+It also involved a collaboration with photojournalist Carey Marks, facilitated by Plymouth’s Sustainable Earth Institute as part of its Creative Associates program, to develop photographic documentation of the research project in action, whiteboard animation, and a soil erosion game.

 The full study – Blake et Al: Soil erosion in East Africa: an interdisciplinary approach to realizing pastoral land management change – is published in Environmental Research Letters.